How to write a value proposition

 3. Differentiating yourself from competitors

-To truly stand out, your value proposition needs to explain why your business is different and better than competitors.
+To truly stand out in a crowded market, your value proposition needs to explain why your business is different and better than competitors.

 This is where you highlight your unique selling points (USPs).
 Do you offer faster service, better customer support or more affordable pricing?